ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       the set to the set of integers.

    cost
-      The amount of resources that the solution consumes.
+      The amount of resources that given run of an algorithm consumes.

    cost model
       In :term:`algorithm analysis`, a definition for the cost of each